TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 str_array.length        #=> 5
 ~~~

 Both arrays have five elements separated by commas.
-The first array contains integers while the second array contains strings.
-Arrays are commonly created with an **array literal**.
-In Ruby, a literal is a special syntax used to create instances of an object.
-For the array, that is the square brackets `[]`.
+The first array contains integers, while the second array contains strings.

+Arrays are commonly created with an **array literal**, which is simply a special syntax used to create instances of an array object.
+To create a new array using an array literal, use square brackets (`[]`).

-An array can also be created by calling the `Array.new` method and up to 2 optional arguments (initial size and a default value):
+An array can also be created by calling the `Array.new` method.
+When you call this method, you can also include up to 2 optional arguments (initial size and default value):

 ~~~ruby
 Array.new               #=> []